By Øystein Overrein

 The bearded seal is the largest of the seals in Svalbard.
 Females can reach weights of 425 kg in spring, while the average weight for adults on an annual basis is 250-300 kg.
 Males are smaller than females.
 Bearded seals prefer areas of shallow water with drifting pack ice.
 In Svalbard, they amount to several thousand animals.
 This seal may be seen in most fjords, often resting on ice-floes.
 Where not hunted, the bearded seal may seem very trustful.
 Moulting takes place in June, and smaller groups may be observed hauling out on the few ice-floes left in the fjords at this time.
 Consequently, they are a popular target for tourists photographing from small boats.
 It may be tempting to get really close, but be considerate and maintain a fair distance so as not to disturb the animals unnecessarily.

-The world’s northernmost population of harbour seals is found in Svalbard, comprising approximately 1000 animals.
-They are concentrated at Prins Karls Forland, but in summer you may come across them all along the western coast of Spitsbergen.
+The world’s northernmost population of harbour seals is found in Svalbard, comprising approximately 1800 animals (2010).
+They are concentrated at Prins Karls Forland, but in summer you may come across them all along the western coast of Spitsbergen up to the north east corner.
 This species weighs about 100 kg.
 They are social seals operating in small groups, often resting on small skerries or on rocky beaches at low tide.

 There are good chances of seeing white whales in Svalbard.
 This is a medium sized toothed whale, and males can reach lengths of 4.5 m and weigh 1500 kg.
 Females are somewhat smaller.
 At birth, the calves are light grey – the white colouration is not obtained until the age of seven for females and 12 for males.
 The number of white whales in Svalbard is not known.
 Being a social whale, it can often be spotted moving in groups near land.
 The groups are sexually segregated, with males forming separate groups from females and juveniles.
 In Svalbard white whales occur mostly in coastal areas, but also in areas of dense pack ice.
 In summer they often stay in front of glaciers where there is a good supply of food.